Now is not the time to be placing new limits on insurance agent liability.

 Under existing law, the victim of an insurance agent’s negligent advice or procurement of insurance coverage has 3 years from when the insurer denies his or her claim to file a lawsuit.
 (Stephens v.
 Worden Insurance Company (Michigan Court of Appeals, 2014); MCL 600.5805(2))

-However, under HB 4520, a lawsuit for “insurance agent errors and omissions liability” would have to be filed no more than 2 years after the insurance agent “last provided services to the customer” or no more than 6 months “after the date the customer knew, discovered, or should have discovered through the application of ordinary care that an error or omission may have been committed.”
+However, under HB 4520, a lawsuit for errors and omissions against an agent would have to be filed no more than 2 years after the agent “last provided services to the customer” or no more than 6 months “after the date the customer knew, discovered, or should have discovered through the application of ordinary care that an error or omission may have been committed.”

 What kind of damages would HB 4520 allow in a lawsuit against insurance agent?